 - 1. Expert surveys (ES).
 In these surveys, country experts assess the situation on a particular issue in a country.
 This kind of data is provided by V-Dem and the ICRG. - 2.
 Standards-based 'in-house coding' (IC).
 This type of coding is carried out by researchers and/or their assistants based on an evaluative assessment of country-specific information found in reports, academic publications, reference works, news articles, and so on.
-This kind of data is provided by V-Dem, Polity IV, LIED, CLD, NELDA and MFD. - 3.
+This kind of data is provided by V-Dem, Polity IV, LIED, CLD, BRRD, PTS and Media Freedom Data (MFD). - 3.
 Observational data (OD).
 This is data on directly observable features such as the ratio of women to men in parliament, infant mortality rates and legislative elections.
-This kind of data is provided by V-Dem, LIED, NELDA, Gapminder, FAO, UNESCO, GHDx and the IPU. - 4.
+This kind of data is provided by V-Dem, FAO, UNESCO, GHDx and the UN Statistics Division. - 4.
 Composite measures (CM).
 These are based on a number of variables that come from different existing data sets rather than original data collection.
-This kind of data is provided by V-Dem, HRPS and LJIS.
+This kind of data is provided by V-Dem in the form of an elected officials index, a direct democracy index, and a local government index.

 All of these source types and data sets have different strengths and shortcomings (see e.g. Arndt and Oman 2006; Landman and Carvalho 2009: Ch.
 3; OHCHR 2012; Raworth 2001; Schedler 2012; Skaaning 2017).
-For evaluations of specific governance and democracy indicators, see e.g. Munck (2009), Ríos-Figueroa and Staton (2014); Skaaning (2009); Møller and Skaaning (2014a); Coppedge et al. (2011); and Coppedge et al. (2016b).
+For evaluations of specific governance and democracy indicators, see Munck (2009), Ríos-Figueroa and Staton (2014); Skaaning (2009); Møller and Skaaning (2014a); Coppedge et al. (2011); and Coppedge et al. (2016b).

 The advantage of expert surveys is their utilization of the extensive, country-specific knowledge of scholars, journalists, and so on, to capture features that are not easy to observe directly.
-One potential disadvantage with such data is that it is difficult to make the different experts apply the same standards in their assessments and to rule out individual bias.
+One potential disadvantage with such data is that it is difficult to make the different experts apply the same standards in their assessments and to rule out individual biases.